 The length of time to register varies by state.
 However, most states require you to register within 30 or 60 days if you move states and want to keep riding.
 For example, Massachusetts gives bike owners 30 days to register.

-If you bought your motorcycle from a dealership, the dealer may register the vehicle for you, but they aren’t required to do so.
-Note that some states have a shorter time frame for registering a bike purchased from a private seller — for example in Georgia, it’s seven days.
+If you bought your motorcycle from a dealership, the dealer may help you register the vehicle for you, but they aren’t required to do so.
+Some states have a shorter time frame for registering a bike purchased from a private seller — for example, in Georgia, it’s only seven days.

 How do I register without the title or bill of sale?